-Regardless of the postponed catch advice date, we emphasise that any fishery should target only reared fin-clipped salmon in order to keep fisheries-related mortality on wild salmon as low as possible, in accordance with ICES advice on fishing opportunities for previous years67.
+The salmon in the GoF are dominated by released salmon and fishing on the wild salmon is not sustainable.
+The fishery should target only reared fin-clipped salmon in order to keep fisheries-related mortality on wild salmon as low as possible69.